Illustrated Articles

 -

 Iguanas make fairly good pets for the right owner.
-Since they can live up to 15 years and can grow up to 6 feet, proper housing and space must be considered for the long term care.
+Since they can live up to 15 years and can grow up to 6 feet, proper housing and space must be considered for long-term care.
 Proper care, housing and nutrition is essential to help your iguana live a healthy life.

 -